luisrodvillada/terraform/README.md

 Public ALB listening on HTTP :80

-Associated Target Group with health checks
+Target Group with health checks

 Routes traffic to: